SDenbow/pritunl-bulk-admin/README.md

 A self-hosted web application for **bulk user lifecycle management** across one or more Pritunl VPN servers.

-> ✅ **Production-ready for internal use**
+> ✅ **Stable v1.0 — production-ready for internal use**
-> Designed for operations teams managing users at scale across multiple Pritunl environments.
+> Designed for trusted operations teams managing users at scale across multiple Pritunl environments.

 ---

 ## What this is

-Pritunl Bulk Admin is an **admin-only management UI** that allows infrastructure and operations teams to:
+Pritunl Bulk Admin is an **admin-only management UI** that allows infrastructure and operations teams to safely perform **bulk user operations** against one or more Pritunl servers.

-- Manage **multiple Pritunl targets** (e.g. ATL, LA, sandbox)
-- Export users to CSV
-- Import CSV files to **create, update, disable, or delete users**
-- Perform **dry-run previews** before making changes
-- Store Pritunl credentials **encrypted at rest**
-- Maintain a full **audit trail** of all bulk operations

-It is built for environments where:
+It is designed for environments where:

-- Users frequently move between teams or clients
+- Users frequently move between teams, roles, or clients
 - Multiple Pritunl servers must be managed consistently
 - Manual, UI-driven user administration does not scale
+- Change accountability and auditability matter

+Core capabilities include:

+- Managing **multiple Pritunl targets** (e.g. prod, staging, sandbox)
+- Exporting users to CSV
+- Importing CSV files to **create, update, disable, or delete users**
+- Performing **dry-run previews** before applying changes
+- Encrypting Pritunl credentials **at rest**
+- Maintaining a complete **audit history** of bulk operations

 ---

 ## What this is NOT

 - ❌ Not a replacement for the Pritunl admin UI
 - ❌ Not an identity provider (IdP)
 - ❌ Not a general-purpose IAM system
 - ❌ Not exposed to end users
-- ❌ Not designed for helpdesk or delegated administration

 This tool is intended for **trusted operations and infrastructure administrators only**.